GSA/digitalgov.gov/content/events/2019/08/2019-08-21-dap-learning-series-a-deep-dive-into-audience-reports.md

 ---
 slug: dap-learning-series-a-deep-dive-into-audience-reports
 title: 'DAP Learning Series&#58; A Deep Dive Into Audience Reports'
-summary: 'Unlock the power of Audience reports in Google Analytics in this webcast&#46; Often overlooked in reporting, Audience reports empower DAP users to start identifying how your site and marketing resonate with your audience&#46; Build upon your Audience report knowledge and learn how to leverage these reports to better understand your audience&#46; We’ll talk about Audience reporting with an eye towards helping DAP users understand what’s available, and how to leverage this powerful data&#46;'
+summary: 'Build upon your audience report knowledge and learn how to leverage these reports to better understand your audience.'
 featured_image:
   uid:
   alt: ''
 event_type:
   - youtube-live
 date: 2019-08-21 13:00:00 -0500
 end_date: 2019-08-21 14:00:00 -0500